RamiscalJorge/RamicalJorgeITELEC2/README.md

  Create a new file on the Remix website by clicking the "+" symbol in the left-hand sidebar.
 Save the file as Phoenixtoken.sol .
 Insert the following code into the file:

 // SPDX-License-Identifier: MIT
-pragma solidity >=0.6.12 <0.9.0;
+pragma solidity ^0.8.0;

-import "@openzeppelin/contracts/utils/math/SafeMath.sol";

-contract Payment {
+contract MyContract {
-    using SafeMath for uint256;

-    uint256 public balance;
-    uint256 public constant MAX_UINT = type(uint256).max;

-    event Deposit(address indexed from, uint256 amount);
-    event Withdrawal(address indexed to, uint256 amount);
+    address public Jorge;  // Setting 'Jorge' as the owner mapping(address => uint) public balances;

+    constructor() {
+        Jorge = msg.sender;  // Initializing 'Jorge' as the contract deployer }

-    // Deposit function allowing users to deposit ETH into the contract function deposit(uint256 _amount) public payable {
+    function deposit() public payable {
-        // Ensure that the sent amount matches the specified amount require(msg.value == _amount, "Sent value does not match specified amount");

-        // Add the deposit amount to the balance using SafeMath to prevent overflow balance = balance.add(_amount);

-        // Emit a deposit event for logging emit Deposit(msg.sender, _amount);
+        require(msg.value > 0, "Value must be greater than 0");  // Ensuring the deposit amount is greater than 0
+        balances[msg.sender] += msg.value;  // Updating the balance mapping for the sender
     }

-    // Withdraw function allowing users to withdraw ETH from the contract function withdraw(uint256 _amount) public {
+    function withdraw(uint amount) public {
+        require(amount > 0, "Withdrawal amount should be greater than 0");  // Ensuring the withdrawal amount is greater than 0
+        require(balances[msg.sender] >= amount, "You have insufficient balance");  // Checking if the sender has enough balance

-        // Ensure that the contract has enough balance for the withdrawal require(balance >= _amount, "Insufficient balance");
+        balances[msg.sender] -= amount;  // Updating the balance mapping for the sender

-        // Subtract the withdrawal amount from the balance using SafeMath to prevent underflow balance = balance.sub(_amount);

-        // Transfer the specified amount to the caller payable(msg.sender).transfer(_amount);
+        bool success = payable(msg.sender).send(amount);  // Sending the amount to the sender require(success, "Transfer failed.");  // Ensuring the transfer was successful }

-        // Emit a withdrawal event for logging emit Withdrawal(msg.sender, _amount);
+    function assertE(uint value) public pure returns (uint) {
+        uint result = value * 2;  // Doubling the input value
+        assert(result > value);  // Asserting that the result is greater than the input value return result;
     }

-    // Fallback function to handle direct ETH transfers to the contract receive() external payable {
-        // Treat any direct transfer as a deposit deposit(msg.value);
-    }
+    function revertE(uint value) public pure returns (uint) {
+        require(value != 0, "Value cannot be 0");  // Requiring the input value to be non-zero
+        return 100 / value;  // Returning the result of 100 divided by the input value }
 }

 Authors
 Jorge ramiscal